Fasting Heart

 Program Note:

 Fasting Heart (1987), for solo flute, was inspired by the Taoist discipline “hsin chai.”
 As Professor Kaltenmark explains in his Lao Tzu and Taoism, this is a technique of purification in which one transcends the act of listening with the heart (or mind) to listen with the breath (or soul).
 The act of composing seems to bridge these two.
 Fasting Heart embodies a journey in which contemplative motion is twice interrupted by violent outbursts.
 The timbral colors juxtapose qualities of breath and voice with explosive outbursts.
 Extended techniques developed by the composer combine timbres of the voice and flute.
 The opening, for example, combines singing and humming into the instrument, with silent trilling that creates a fluttering effect.
 The flute resonates the sound in a warm and haunting way.
 Smaller pitch groups are aligned with an inward, contemplative focus, while more highly chromatic and registrally-torn motion faces outward.
-Fasting Heart was recorded by Patricia Spencer on her CD of music by Musgrave and Shatin, called Narcissus and Kairos, on the Neuma label (CD 450-95).–JS
+Fasting Heart was recorded by Patricia Spencer on her CD of music by Musgrave and Shatin, called Narcissus and Kairos, on the Neuma label (CD 450-95).
+Newly published by America Composers Editions, Fasting Heart won first place in the 2024 National Flute Association Newly Published Flute Music in the Solo category upon publication by the American Composers Alliance. –JS

 Press Quotes: